devEmreISIK/IOT-Based-Smart-Home-Fire-Alarm-System/README.md

 ### Introduction - Problem Statement

-In the realm of home safety, the specter of fire related incidents has persistently haunted households, with a particular gravity in older homes lacking modern fire alarm systems.
+In the realm of home safety, the specter of fire-related incidents has persistently haunted households, with a particular gravity in older homes lacking modern fire alarm systems.
 The repercussions of delayed intervention have been tragically evident.
 Our project stems from a deeply rooted concern for the lives lost and injuries sustained due to this pressing issue.
-Recognizing the stark gaps in existing fire safety solutions, we embark ed on a transformative journey to develop an innovative IoT based fire alarm system that transcends the limitations of current options.
+Recognizing the stark gaps in existing fire safety solutions, we embarked on a transformative journey to develop an innovative IoT-based fire alarm system that transcends the limitations of current options.

 The landscape of fire safety solutions has witnessed the emergence of various systems, from traditional smoke detectors to sophisticated smart home setups.
-However, the accessibility of IoT based smart home systems has predominantly been confined to luxury residences, and traditional detectors are often exclusive to newly constructed homes.
+However, the accessibility of IoT-based smart home systems has predominantly been confined to luxury residences, and traditional detectors are often exclusive to newly constructed homes.
 The primary reason behind this gap lies in the integration process, which is inherently easier during the construction phase.

 Our mission is to dismantle these barriers and democratize fire safety.
-We envision a future where an IoT based fire alarm system is not a luxury but an essential component of every home and office, effortlessly deployable without the need for structural m odifications.
-This initiative is not merely about introducing a product; it is a crusade to make cutting edge fire detection and prevention an integral part of every living space, regardless of its age or construction.
-Through this project, we strive to pi oneer a paradigm shift in home safety, ushering in a new era of comprehensive protection, peace of mind, and swift responses to fire emergencies for individuals and families worldwide.
+We envision a future where an IoT-based fire alarm system is not a luxury but an essential component of every home and office, effortlessly deployable without the need for structural modifications.
+This initiative is not merely about introducing a product; it is a crusade to make cutting-edge fire detection and prevention an integral part of every living space, regardless of its age or construction.
+Through this project, we strive to pioneer a paradigm shift in home safety, ushering in a new era of comprehensive protection, peace of mind, and swift responses to fire emergencies for individuals and families worldwide.

 ### System